cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Allows an Equipment Drone to have a chance to drop its equipment upon being destroyed.
 Configurable.
 - Makes the Flame Drones spawn more in Abyssal Depths.
 Config options also offer to allow Flame Drones to spawn more in Scorched Acres.
 - Changes vanilla drone behaviors to be smarter, eliminating the problem of them attacking their own owners as well as widens mod compatibility.
+- Set category of Gunner Turrets as Drones instead of Miscellaneous so that the Director will not spawn too many Gunner Turrets.
+Configurable.

 ## Contact & Support